Boris Rotenberg (businessman): Biography

 In January 2020, Finnish national broadcaster YLE reported that Rotenberg had lost a court case against four Finnish banks in Helsinki District Court.
 Rotenberg had complained that the banks did not grant him basic banking services and he was not able to make even small transfers using his Finnish accounts.
 Helsinki District Court resolved the lawsuit by deciding Rotenberg has no right to basic banking services because he does not permanently reside in European Economic Area.
 Rotenberg was ordered to pay the four banks' legal costs of 530,000 euros.

 On 22 February 2022, Boris along with his nephew Igor Rotenberg had sanctions imposed on them by the United Kingdom government as a result of the Russo-Ukrainian crisis.
 On 3 March, the United States imposed sanctions on Rotenberg, his wife, and sons.
 In April 2022, Rotenberg had sanctions imposed on him by the EU.

 Motorsport

 SMP Bank has sponsored auto racing teams under the brand SMP Racing.
 Russian drivers like Mikhail Aleshin, Sergey Sirotkin and Vitaly Petrov have competed in Formula 1, Formula 2, the FIA World Endurance Championship, IndyCar Series and the European Le Mans Series.

 Rotenberg also owns BR Engineering, a race car constructor.

+In 2024, Rotenberg was elected president of the Russian Automobile Federation.